 Annapolis U.S. Power Boat Show returns to pre-recession levels

 The U.S. Power Boat Show in Annapolis was the largest since 2008, Eye on Annapolis reported.
 According to show organizers, there were more than 350 boats, including more than 100 center console fishing boats, 40 fishing boat manufacturers, and 75 brokerage boats in ‘Brokerage Cove’.
 Paid attendance grew by five percent over 2015, the most since the 2008 financial collapse.
 The exhibitor footprint increased by more than 14.5 percent.
 These numbers give insight into the many shows gearing up for 2017.
 With an increase in industry sales across the board, 2017 is shaping up to be one of the biggest years in boating.

 Boat manufacturing development and design evolves

 Since the economic downturn, the boating industry has transformed and, along with it, so has the boat building process.
-Manufacturers are working to provide high quality products that are affordable, meet the needs of consumers, attract existing and new audiences, all while maintaining safety and regulatory compliance and keeping the costs down.
-With an increase in productivity, sales, and manufacturing redesigns, the 2017 year for manufactures and producers will be one of innovation and opportunity.
+Manufacturers are working to provide high-quality products that are affordable, meet the needs of consumers, attract existing and new audiences, all while maintaining safety and regulatory compliance and keeping the costs down.
+With an increase in productivity, sales, and manufacturing redesigns, the 2017 year for manufacturers and producers will be one of innovation and opportunity.